Sexual harassment is illegal – speak up if you are exposed to it.

 If you are sexually harassed in connection with your studies or work, you should:

 Your place of study or work must have a formal procedure for following-up reports of sexual harassment.
-It is the place of study or work that is responsible for following-up.
+They are responsible for following-up.